nccgroup/log4j-jndi-be-gone/README.md

 repackaged (aka "shaded") versions of log4j that may be embedded in a JAR under an alternate package name to prevent collisions between an application's version of a depdencency and a depdendency's version of the same depdendency.
+However, it should be noted that log4j seems not to easily be repckaged under alternate package names/prefixes due to the use of reflection with static classnames and/or classnames from embedded configuration files.

-This can be disabled by placing `=structureMatch=0` after the agent JAR path in the `-javaagent:` argument, e.g.:
+This behavior can be disabled by placing `=structureMatch=0` after the agent JAR path in the `-javaagent:` argument, e.g.:

 ```
 -javaagent:path/to/log4j-jndi-be-gone-1.0.0-standalone.jar=structureMatch=0
 ```

-This will result in the same matching behavior as 1.0.0, a simple exact string comparison against the class name.
+which will result in the same matching behavior as 1.0.0, a simple exact string comparison against the class name.

 # Obtaining log4j-jndi-be-gone